 Differentiating between Adding / Dropping and Withdrawing from Classes

-If dropping a course after the drop/add period, please log into your MyLawson account and drop the course.
+If dropping from a course during the drop/add period, please log into your MyLawson account and drop the course.

 Adding and Dropping a Class (Defined):